Skip to main content

 Project start/ Allocation of funds

-The project is presented on its own website at https://www.remedy-senter.no/ and is registered on Helsenorge , CRISTIN, Clinical trials etc. NB!
-See what the financier's requirements are!
+The project is presented on its own website at https://www.remedy-senter.no/ and registered with helsenorge , NVA, Clinical trials, etc. NB!
+See what requirements there are from the financier!

-Press release (PM) w/issue in the project page + quote(s) from the head of the study + pictures + SoMe?
+Press release (PM) w/publication on the project page + quote(s) from the head of the study + pictures + SoMe?

 Inclusion

-Possibly patient history from pilot study to media issue
+Possible patient history from pilot study to media case

 Communication measures to assist inclusion?